apache/incubator-streampark-website/community/contribution_guide/mailing_lists.md

     limitations under the License.
 -->

-The StreamPark developer mailing list is the preferred means for all your questions when using StreamPark, which pushes your doubts out to the entire community.
+The Apache StreamPark developer mailing list is the preferred means for all your questions when using Apache StreamPark, which pushes your doubts out to the entire community.
 This is the best way to keep up-to-date with the community.

 Before you post anything to the mailing lists, be sure that you already **subscribe** to them.